Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Transportation Cost Balancing Algorithm

+where $\{r_t : t\in\N\}$ is a sequence of positive real numbers satisfying $\limsup_{t\uparrow\infty} r_t = 0$, such that it preserves the property that $\bw^\prime_t\in\Delta^K$.} \begin{remark} Note that any choice of the sequence $\{r_t : t\in\N\}$ satisfying $\limsup_{t\uparrow\infty} r_t = 0$ is sufficient for the performance guarantees presented in Section~\ref{sec:performance guarantees}.
+However, it is possible that different choices of $\{r_t : t\in\N\}$ promote convergence in empirical allocations to the optimal one at different rates.
+However, in this investigation, we are not interested in the rate of convergence in the allocation estimates.
+Rather, we require the estimates to be sufficiently close to the optimal values at stopping, which ensures $\delta-$PAC BAI.
+Furthermore, since we investigate the {\em asymptotic} sample complexity in Theorems~\ref{theorem: SC upper bound}, it suffices for the sequence $\{r_t : t\in\N\}$ to converge to $0$ asymptotically in $t$. \end{remark}

 Based on the equivalent form of the problem complexity in Lemma~\ref{lemma:simplified problem complexity}, the goal of the sampling strategy is to maximize the lowest information measure $\Gamma_t(\bw)$.
 This ensures that we sample the under-sampled arms in each round and move closer toward the optimal sampling proportion.
-To this end, let us define the arm with the lowest information measure as
+To this end, let us define the arm with the lowest information measure~as

-{In~(\ref{eq:a_t^K}), $a_t^{\min}$ denotes the arm that minimizes the estimate of the problem complexity at time $t$.} We note that to increase the lowest information measure, we should select either the current best arm $a_t^{\sf top}$ or the arm with the lowest information measure $a_t^{\min}$.
-Based on the above definitions, the arm selection for TCB is carried out as follows.
+In~(\ref{eq:a_t^K}), $a_t^{\min}$ denotes the arm that minimizes the estimate of the problem complexity at time $t$.
+We note that the arms $a_t^{\min}$ and $a_t^{\sf ch}$ are generally distinct.
+Even though they occasionally might refer to the same arm, it is not the case.
+Specifically, given a class of measures, the transportation cost evaluated at the current sampling proportions and the scaled GLLR $\frac{1}{t}\Lambda_t(a_t^{\sf top},a_t^{\sf ch})$ defined in~\eqref{eq:GLLR} may have a similar form.
+However, the transportation cost is evaluated with measures parameterized by the current sample mean, while the GLLR is evaluated with measures parameterized by the constrained MLE.
+If these estimates are significantly different, we may have different candidates as the arms $a_t^{\min}$ and $a_t^{\sf ch}$.
+On the other hand, for special classes, such as the exponential family, the sample mean and the MLE are the same, in which case we may have $a_t^{\min}=a_t^{\sf ch}$.
+Note that to increase the lowest information measure, we should select either the current best arm $a_t^{\sf top}$ or the arm with the lowest information measure $a_t^{\min}$.
+Based on the above definitions, the arm selection for TCB is carried out as follows. {